Choose a General Area You Genuinely Care About

 What part of homes are you actually willing to think about consistently?

 This model works because it starts with alignment, not optimization.
-If you choose a general area you don’t care about, no strategy will save it.

 Start Broad Before You Get Specific